How Nonprofits Can Use Grassroots Advocacy To Overcome Funding Challenges

 Familiarizing yourself with the structure of a policy brief should be your first step in learning how to write one.
 From there, you can further your knowledge by studying example policy briefs from past campaigns and seeing effective strategies in action.
 Here are a few tips to help you start your research into what makes a policy brief successful:

-Whether you're skilled at writing compelling advocacy materials or need extra help, don't settle on your first draft.
+Whether you're skilled at writing compelling advocacy materials or need extra help, don't settle for your first draft.
 Conduct extensive research on the problem you are addressing, the potential ramifications of your recommendations, and the lawmaker to whom you are presenting your brief.
 Then, edit, proofread, and rewrite as necessary until your brief is as complete and persuasive as possible.

 Before your nonprofit launches an advocacy campaign, you should invest in the proper software to manage and organize your advocacy efforts.
 When paired with grassroots advocacy software, a legislative tracking service can empower your team with the digital tools to take a comprehensive approach to advocacy strategy.
-Legislative tracking software allows users to follow the legislative journey of bills that are of interest to them.
+Legislative tracking software allows users to follow the legislative journey of bills that interest them.

 We've compiled a list of legislative tracking services that your nonprofit can use in conjunction with Muster's robust advocacy communications tools: